babim/docker-plex-media-server/README.md

 Dockerized [Plex Media Server](https://plex.tv/): Plex organizes your video, music, and photo collections and streams them to all of your screens (mobile, TV/Chromecast, laptop...).

+Wait version.
+This plex version will wait when starting up.
+If /media are empty, plex will wait not start.

 ### Usage